-• Ensure that management has proper systems in place for implementing the Company's policies and procedures with respect to EHS matters, such systems to involve appropriate standards, training and supervision, and reviews to ensure compliance with same.
+- Ensure that management has proper systems in place for implementing the Company's policies and procedures with respect to EHS matters, such systems to involve appropriate standards, training and supervision, and reviews to ensure compliance with same. - Review significant compliance and other issues brought forward by the EHS officer and direct senior management to take adequate steps to correct the situation and report back on completion. - Require that the Company have a documented system requiring the prompt reporting of significant events as defined in the CCL emergency reporting procedures, and receive annual verification by management that contingency plans to deal with EHS incidents are in place. - Assess and monitor the Company's sustainability risks and practices, including environmental issues and climate change risk. - Review status of significant environmental issues and health and safety performance reporting on an on-going basis.
+Bring any material matters discussed by the CSR Committee to the attention of the board.

-- Review significant compliance and other issues brought forward by the EHS officer and direct senior management to take adequate steps to correct the situation and report back on completion. - Require that the Company have a documented system requiring the prompt reporting of significant events as defined in the CCL emergency reporting procedures, and receive annual verification by management that contingency plans to deal with EHS incidents are in place. - Review status of significant environmental issues and health and safety performance reporting on an on-going basis.
-Bring any material matters discussed by the EHS Committee to the attention of the board. - Ensure appropriate environmental and health and safety due diligence is performed prior to the acquisition of all new businesses. - Review environmental liabilities and assessment of reserve requirements annually, and provide comment to the Audit Committee as necessary. - Require senior management delegates to keep it apprised of current and emerging issues and proposed legislation in EHS matters that may have a material effect on the Company's operations, and bring to the attention of the board such issues as the EHS Committee shall think appropriate. - Undertake such additional activities within the scope of its responsibilities as it shall deem appropriate in its discretion. - Require management to annually report to the Committee on the outcome of the EHS awards. - Review and reassess the adequacy of the Charter and the Cyclical Agenda of the Committee on an annual basis.
+- Review and assess the Company's disclosure regarding environmental, climate change and employee health and safety, and make recommendations to the board. - Ensure appropriate environmental and health and safety due diligence is performed prior to the acquisition of all new businesses. - Review environmental liabilities and assessment of reserve requirements annually, and provide comment to the Audit Committee as necessary. - Require senior management delegates to keep it apprised of current and emerging issues and proposed legislation in EHS matters that may have a material effect on the Company's operations, and bring to the attention of the board such issues as the CSR Committee shall think appropriate. - Undertake such additional activities within the scope of its responsibilities as it shall deem appropriate in its discretion. - Require management to annually report to the Committee on the outcome of the EHS awards. - Review and reassess the adequacy of the Charter and the Cyclical Agenda of the Committee on an annual basis.

-Composition of Board and Committees
+Composition of Board Committees